‘If you were a guy, would you get with Chloe?’

 ‘Can I get you a drink?’ he says.
 ‘Beer?
 White wine?’

 He returns with a glass of wine, then wanders off.
 I join the others on the dance floor, ignoring their pointed looks.

 It’s the last song of the night.
-Colleague is dancing with Holly – just dancing.
+Colleague is dancing with Chloe – just dancing.
 One of the girls gives me a nudge, and looks over at them.

 ‘I know,’ I say.
 ‘He asked me if he should get with her.’